mahdisaffari/Telegram_Crypto_Robot/README.md

 🚀 What This Bot Does :

 You send a crypto symbol (like btc, eth, etc.) to the bot, and it :
-Fetches live prices from multiple exchanges
+Fetches live prices from multiple exchanges,
-Collects the data concurrently using async requests Returns formatted prices in Toman
+Collects the data concurrently using async requests, Returns formatted prices in Toman,
 Handles API errors gracefully

 Example :

-btc
+"btc"

 Response :